 Justice Georgina Wood

-Justice Georgina Wood is a Ghanaian.
-She is the Chief Justice of Ghana and the first woman in the history of Ghana to head the Judiciary and also made her the highest ranked female in Ghana’s political history.
-She assumed office on June 15, 2007.
+Justice Georgina Wood was the Chief Justice of Ghana from June 2007 – June 2017.
+She was the first woman in the history of Ghana to head the Judiciary, which made her the highest ranked female in Ghana’s political history.
+She is a member of the Council of State

 Justice Wood obtained her LLB (Hons) from the University of Ghana, Legon in 1970.
 She attended the Ghana Law School after which she was called to the bar.
 She subsequently went for a six-month Post-Graduate Officers Training Course at the Ghana Police College after which she worked as a deputy superintendent and public prosecutor for three years.
 She joined the Judicial Service as a District Magistrate Grade II in 1974, and was later promoted to Grade I. She continued her service and rose through the Circuit and High Courts to become the presiding judge of the Appeal Court in 1991.